Toki Pona: Verbs

 Toki Pona does not inflect verbs according to person, tense, mood, or voice, as the language features no inflection whatsoever.
 Person is indicated by the subject of the verb; time is indicated through context or by a temporal adverb in the sentence.

 Prepositions can be used in the predicate in place of a regular verb.
+This expresses the verb and preposition senses in one.
+For example, tawa means "to go toward" in this case.

 Vocabulary

 Toki Pona has around 120 to 137 words.
 Each is polysemous, and covers a range of similar concepts, so suli not only means big or long, but also important.
 Their use relies heavily on context.
 To express more complex thoughts, the words can be combined.
 For example, jan pona can mean friend, although it translates to good person, and telo nasa (lit. 'strange liquid'), could be understood to mean alcohol or alcoholic beverage depending on the context.
 The verb to teach can be expressed by pana e sona (lit. 'give knowledge').
 Essentially identical concepts can be described by different words as the choice relies on the speaker's perception and experience.